The MIND Diet’s Protective Effects Against Brain Aging

 Orange, yellow, and red vegetables like bell peppers, carrots, and sweet potatoes are rich in carotenoids, which are converted to Vitamin A in your body.
 Vitamin A is essential for healthy brain development and function.
 A 2020 meta analysis of 435 studies shows promise for using carotenoids for brain health.

 Beets, although a bit of an “acquired taste” contain nitrates, which can improve blood flow to the brain.
 The brain is an organ so better blood flow should lead to better cognitive performance and protect against neurodegenerative conditions.
+All these foods contain vitamins that reduce oxidative stress and inflammation thus protecting the brain.

 5+ Servings a Week of Nuts